scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Bite.*** *Melee Attack:* 5 AP, 2/0/3/0/0</br>On hit deals 1/1 in piercing damage.
+***Bite.*** *Melee Attack:* 5 AP, 2/0/3/0/0 - On hit deals 1/1 in piercing damage.

-***Leap.*** *Melee Attack, Maneuver:* 7 AP, Range 2, 2/0/4/0/0</br>The wolf leaps up to 2 tiles, ending in a tile adjacent to a creature and attacks them.
+***Leap.*** *Melee Attack, Maneuver:* 7 AP, Range 2, 2/0/4/0/0 - The wolf leaps up to 2 tiles, ending in a tile adjacent to a creature and attacks them.
 The creature makes a Defense or Dexterity save.
 On hit they take 1/1 in piercing damage, being knocked prone on a critical.
 ___

 #### Bear